gary92gs/Final_Project/planning/userStories.md

 - As a user, I can set how long the future value should be in the analysis retrieval that I requested.
 - As a user, I can create a custom category within my watchlist to assist in organization and timing.
+- As a user, I can add a stock to a custom category.
+- As a user, I can delete a created category.
 - As a user, I can manage a portfolio list so that I can reflect on my investment(s) in a timely manner.
 - As a user, I can create categories for my portfolio list to assist in organization and timing.
 - As a user, I can add portfolio stocks to a custom category.